Do allergies and hair loss have a connection?

 What are the common causes of hair loss?

-Alopecia or hair loss is a very common complaint faced by individuals of all ages around the globe.
-Hair loss can result from multiple pathological conditions and some medical treatments as well.
-The most common causes of hair loss include genetics, autoimmune, stress-induced, thyroid disease, anemia, protein deficiency, chemotherapy, and low vitamin levels, etc.
+Alopecia or hair loss is a common complaint faced by individuals of all ages around the globe.
+Hair loss can result from multiple pathological conditions and some medical treatments.
+The most common causes of hair loss include genetics, autoimmune, stress-induced, thyroid disease, anemia, protein deficiency, chemotherapy, and low

 What is alopecia areata (AA)?

-A specific subset of alopecia with an autoimmune background is known as alopecia areata.
-Here hair loss is generally not limited to scalp only and can involve eyebrows, facial hair or any other hairy part of the body.
-The pattern of hair loss also variates from patchy to generalized.
+A particular subset of alopecia with an autoimmune background is known as alopecia areata.
+Here, hair loss is usually not limited to the scalp but may also affect the eyebrows, facial hair, or other hairy body parts.
+The pattern of hair loss also varies from patchy to generalized.

 Is there a connection between allergies and hair loss?